w3c-ccg/http-signatures-test-suite/README.md

 4. Rename implementation/results.json to
    implementation/YOUR_IMPLEMENTATION-results.json.
-5. git add implementations/YOUR_IMPLEMENTATION-results.json and submit a pull request for your implementation.
+5. git add implementations/YOUR_IMPLEMENTATION-results.json and submit a pull request for the implementation.

 ## Contributing